Joe-W-Davies/FBPredictor/README.md

 The current best test accuracy is: 67.5%.

 See the `three_class` branch for predicting draws as well.
-The accuracy for that classifier is around 55.2%.
+The best test accuracy for that classifier is around 55.2%.
 A neural network model currently perform a little worse than a BDT.